How to Start an HVAC Business in 2026: The Complete Guide

 Growing Too Fast

-You're six months in, you're booked solid, and you're thinking about hiring your first technician.
+You are six months in, booked solid, and thinking about your first hire.
 Slow down.
-Hiring too early — before you have consistent revenue, reliable systems, and enough work to keep two people busy through the slow season — is how profitable solo operations become struggling two-person shops.
+Hiring before you have consistent revenue, reliable systems, and enough work to keep two people busy through the slow season is how profitable solo operations become struggling two-person shops.
+The rule: do not hire until you have been turning away work consistently for 2 to 3 months and you have cash reserves to cover the new hire for 3 months even if revenue dips.

 Seasonal Planning: Surviving the Slow Months